[LUM#12] Biodiversity: A Satirical Take

-With a feature on the effects of global warming on biodiversity, this twelfth issue of Lum invites you to meet the researchers who are helping us to better understand this phenomenon, assess its impact, and seek solutions to address it.
+With a special feature on the effects of global warming on biodiversity, this twelfth issue of Lum invites you to meet the researchers who are helping us better understand this phenomenon, assess its impact, and seek solutions to address it.

-(If you would like to receive a paper copy ofLum, please send an email to the communications department with your contact details and mailbox number.)
+(If you would like to receive a print copy ofLum, please send an email to the communications department with your contact information and mailing address.)

 Articles in this issue